The Orme School Horsemanship Program

 Foundations are formed in Western riding fundamentals and executed by practicing the precision control of both horse and rider.
 Due to our having the largest equine facility of any high school program in Arizona, Orme students are equipped with the knowledge, skills, and experience of real equine professionals.

-The Orme Horsemanship Program is continuing its heritage of a working ranch atmosphere, offering cattle drives, sorting, doctoring cattle, cutting, break-away roping, and team roping activities.
+The Orme Horsemanship Program is continuing its heritage of a working ranch atmosphere, offering cattle drives, sorting, doctoring cattle, cutting, break-away roping, team roping activities, local horsemanship events, and occasional gymkhanas.
 Students that thrive in these events, and embrace the discipline and responsibility, are seen in the competition arenas at the Arizona High School Rodeos, and AQHA regional events.

 The Orme School’s campus includes: